sewen07/Password-Generator/README.md

 # Password Generator

 This is a tool using Python that generates passwords for you.
-You can introduce the number of letters you want in you password, numbers and symbols.
+You can introduce the number of letters you want in your password, numbers and symbols.

 ## Features